ge1789/common-library/supplementary-materials/random-canon-replacement-titles-20190123.md

 - Novel by Oppenheim does not have first edition page images
 - Novel by Johnston does not have first edition page images
 - Novel by Hutcheson does not have first edition page images
-- Novel by Everett-Green was already present in the Random Canon, sample a new one.
+- Novel by Everett-Green was already present in the Common Library, sample a new one.